 Asian Recipes: If Pan-Asian is your favourite cuisine and you are out looking for some inspiration to cook up a storm at home, then you've come to the right place.
 Explore the diverse cuisines of Asia, all synonymous with remarkable flavours and vibrant colours.
 Ingredients common to many cultures of the regions include rice, ginger, garlic, sesame seeds, chillies and soy; while stir frying, steaming and deep frying are the most common cooking methods employed to make delectable dishes.
-And the rich curries that make pan-Asian cuisine such a rage across the globe are cooked with coconut milk that works brilliantly to accentuate the flavours.
+And the rich curries that make pan-Asian cuisine such a rage around the globe are cooked with coconut milk that works brilliantly to accentuate the flavours.

 When it comes to Japanese cuisine, there's much more on offer than sushi.
 Right from crispy tempuras to silken tofu, there are many contrasting textures at play that help you enjoy the light, simple flavours and make the experience more exciting.